Poetry of Mao Zedong: New Year's Day (January 1930)

 Line 4: Wuyi Mountain is a mountain in Fujian.

 On the Guangchang Road (February 1930)

 Title: Guangchang is a city in Jiangxi, it was called the "North Gate" of CPC's Jiangxi Soviet.

 Line 6: Gan River is a river flowing through Jiangxi.

 Line 8: Ji'an is a city in Jiangxi.

 March from Tingzhou to Changsha (July 1930)

 Title: Tingzhou is a town in Longyan City, Fujian province, Changsha is the capital of Hunan province.
 At that time the Red Army tried to take Changsha, but they failed.
-Fujian is at the east, Hunan is at west, so Mao's army marched westward.
+Fujian is at the east, Hunan is at west, so Mao's army marched westward towards Nanchang.
+The resultant attack on Nanchang would later fail.

-Huang Gonglűe(黄公略) was a leader in the Red Army; he was killed a few years later in battle.